aws-samples/shopfloor-connectivity/docs/README.md

 The channel warning and errors typically occur when SFC collects data from the sources faster than it can process and deliver it to the targets.
 If this happens incidentally, due to peaks in collected data or targets temporary processing the data slower, size of the buffer can be incremented.
-Other solutions are redcing the interval the schedule uses to read the data or enable batching for targets which support it.
+Other solutions are reducing the interval the schedule uses to read the data or enable batching for targets which support it.

 ### Channel capacity warnings